Foso/Jetpack-Compose-Playground/mkdocs/general/compose_lifecycle.md

-#Compose Lifecycle
+# Lifecycle

 !!! info
     This is the API of version alpha01.
 Newer versions may have a different one

-Compose has some "effects"-function that can be used in compose function to track the lifecycle of a function.
+Compose has some "effects"-functions that can be used in Composables to track the lifecycle of a function.

 * onActive {}
 willl be called the first time a compose function is applied.